Cargo Repositories

 Prerequisites: Before connecting your Cargo client to Artifactory, you must have an existing Cargo repository in Artifactory.
 For more information, see Create a Cargo Repository.

-Logged in vs. Anonymous User: You can work with Cargo and Artifactory as a logged-in user or anonymously.
+Logged in versus Anonymous User: You can work with Cargo and Artifactory as a logged-in user or anonymously.
 To work with Artifactory using Anonymous Access, configure that access under Admin > Security > General.
-For details, refer to Allow Anonymous Access.
+For more information, see Allow Anonymous Access.

 Note